Tips and Tricks for Taking Photos of Your Kids Even When There is Clutter

 Are your kids tornadoes?

 It feels like I’m constantly following behind trying to pick up their trail of destruction.
 However, I don’t let the fact that my house isn’t “picture perfectly clean” stop me from picking up my camera.
-(Otherwise I would never pick up my camera, right?!)
+(Otherwise, I would never pick up my camera, right?!)

 All of these photos were taken in our playroom.
 This is the space where the kids can play upstairs and I don’t have to worry about seeing it all day long.
 Which means, it is usually a HUGE MESS!

 I cannot believe I’m sharing this photo, but I want you to see where all of these photos were taken.
-I didn’t pick up at all, but worked with the light and space.
+I didn’t pick up at all but worked with the light and space

 The simplest way to block out clutter is to get in closer.
 Frame your shot in tightly to focus on their hands playing with their favorite toy or brushing their baby’s hair.
 By being closer, you naturally block out that clutter.

-If you’re on a smart phone, switch to portrait mode.
+If you’re on a smartphone, switch to portrait mode.
 That will change your aperture for you!

 If you’re using a DSLR camera, switch your camera to Aperture Priority Mode.
 (On Canon this is Av on your settings dial.
-Nikon it is A).
+Sony and Nikon it is A).
 This allows you to select your Aperture while the camera will select your other settings.
 It is a great way to get your feet wet with manual mode.
 Once you’re in that mode make your Aperture (that number with the F before it) as low as it can go.

 Move around, take note of the frame and look to remove distractions.

-Looking for more photo tips?
+Looking for more photography tips?
 Make sure you’re following me over on Instagram!
 You can also learn how to add depth to your photos by understanding how focus works with my Freebie all about Focus!
 It’s so much easier than it sounds and it will change the way you look at photography!

 Comments +